Fibroscan - A new and simple method for early diagnosis of liver disease

-Till recently the best method for diagnosis of cirrhosis was liver biopsy which is not only invasive, but costly and associated with complications.
+Till recently the best method for diagnosis of cirrhosis was liver biopsy which is not only invasive but costly and associated with complications.
 We now have a novel technique, the fibroscan, which allows noninvasive assessment of liver stiffness (fibrosis and cirrhosis), thus, obviating the need for liver biopsy.
-In addition to quantification of liver fibrosis, the fibroscan also quantitates the amount of fat in liver.
-The method is not only cheaper and non-invasive, but quicker and equally accurate as liver biopsy in diagnosis.
+In addition to quantification of liver fibrosis, the fibroscan also quantitates the amount of fat in the liver.
+The method is not only cheaper and non-invasive but quicker and equally accurate as liver biopsy in diagnosis.
 It also helps in monitoring the progression or regression of liver disease, thus allowing treatment to be tailored to individual needs.

 This state-of-the-art, Fibroscan technology, for the diagnosis of liver disease is now available at Max Super Speciality Hospital and provides an immediate, non-invasive and painless measurement of liver health.
 It is useful in patients with fatty liver in order to identify those with fibrosis who have progressive disease.
 It is also useful for the assessment of fibrosis and cirrhosis of the liver due to any cause.